Some Common Questions About The Massage Therapy Center

 The Massage Therapy Center is a tranquil space and a “phone- free” zone from the lobby back, in order to ensure the peace and relaxation of every therapist’s clients.
 During your massage therapy session, you’re welcome to talk (or not) with your therapist.
 Keep in mind, though, that voices carry, especially in the massage rooms and through the hallways, so please remember to be courteous to other therapist’s clients.

 How Do I Cancel an Appointment?

 If you’d like to cancel an appointment with your therapist please call 12 hours before your scheduled session to avoid your therapist charging you the full amount of your appointment.
 Practitioners at the Center have put this policy in place to be fair to all their clients.

 The practitioners at the Center have asked us to let their clients know that if you arrive late to your appointment, you are welcome to use whatever time you have left in your session but your therapist may be booked after your session and unable to your extend your time.

 The practitioners at the Massage Therapy Center accept cash, checks, Visa, MasterCard, Discover and American Express.
 Unfortunately, they are unable to bill insurance companies but are able to provide receipts for massage therapy sessions.

 Do You Secure Valuables During a Session?

-The Massage Therapy Center does not recommend bringing any valuables to your sessions, however we do supply lockers with digital locks so that you can set a personalized code for you to store your clothes.
+The therapists at the Center do not recommend bringing any valuables to your sessions, however we there are lockers with digital locks so that you can set a personalized code for you to store your clothes.